Trails & Recreation

 The Soldier Ridge Trail is located where pavement turns to gravel at the end of W 5th St., about a 5 minute drive from downtown Sheridan.
 When the road becomes gravel, take the second left (first left is a private driveway) and cross a cattle guard.
 Turn right into the trailhead parking area.

-Completed in 2013, this trail was made possible through generous gifts from the Don Roberts Family and ERA Carroll Realty and was a combined conservation and recreation project.
+The Classic Soldier Ridge Trail is 4.1 miles and w completed in 2013.
+Ths trail was made possible through generous gifts from the Don Roberts Family and ERA Carroll Realty and was a combined conservation and recreation project.
 Read more about the two conservation easements that protect 1,154 acres along Soldier Ridge, a prominent landmark, on our Conserved Properties page.

 Stay in the loop with our monthly E-newsletter.
 We’ll send you project updates, event invites, and ways you can help.